 Once you've familiarized yourself with the mmhmm interface, it's time to use it to create beautiful presentations.
-Here are a few tips to get you started:
+This article contains a few tips to get you started.

 Aspect ratios of your slides